codsen/codsen/packages/array-of-arrays-into-ast/README.md

 # array-of-arrays-into-ast

-> turns array of arrays of numbers into a nested tree of plain objects
+> turns an array of arrays of data into a nested tree of plain objects

 [![Minimum Node version required][node-img]][node-url] [![Build Status][travis-img]][travis-url]